robertmaynard/Sandbox/README.md

 An example of a compile time cross product generator for 2 variadic parameter packs.

 ## CompileTimeIntersection ##
 An example of a compile time intersection generator for 2 variadic parameter packs.

+## CudaDeviceLinking ##
+Exploration on how to best form the link line for nvcc device linking

 ## CudaStackCopy ##
 Checking the limits of what you can construct on the stack in CUDA.

+## CudaSystemInclude ##
+An example to verify if thrust is safe to be a system include

 ## CudaThreadsPerBlock ##